-This almond and flax pancakes recipe is naturally gluten free and I’ve also used almond milk to make it dairy free.
-This recipe is also sugar free, but you are welcome to add sweet toppings if you like, such as almond butter or any almond butter alternatives, which are low in sugar.
+This recipe is also sugar free, with the option to add low sugar toppings if you like, such bananas, maple syrup or almond butter or any almond butter alternatives, which are low in sugar.

 Why make this recipe?